AIRLegend/ChessRL/README.md

 it's simply to reach an amateur chess level performance (about 1200-1400 Elo), not state of the art.

 At this moment, the approach I'm using is based on pre-training a model using self-play data of a Stockfish algorithm.
 Later, the idea is to put two models to play agaisnt each other and make selection/merges of weights (RL part).

+If you want to reuse this code on your project, and have any doubt [here](https://github.com/AIRLegend/ChessRL/blob/master/DOCS.md) you will find some explanation about the most important classes.
+Also, feel free to open an issue on this repo to ask.

 *Work in progress*